albertony/wslkit/README.md

 - Arch (tested version 2021.02.01)
 - Fedora (tested release versions 34, 35, 36 and development versions 37 and 38 (current Rawhide), both standard and minimal base images.
 Note that Fedora 35 does not mount /mnt/c properly, which also means Install-VpnKit will not work out of the box.
 - Rocky Linux (Install-VpnKit not supported yet, does not mount /mnt/c without first installing package util-linux, or util-linux-core)
-- Void Linux (Install-VpnKit not supported yet)
+- Void Linux (tested version 20221001)
 - Clear Linux OS (Install-VpnKit not supported yet)

 Note that the Alpine, Arch, Fedora, Void, Clear and Rocky distributions listed above are not regular WSL images.
-Alpine, Arch and Void are official root filesystem distributions (Alpine calls it "minimal root filesystem", Arch calls it "bootstrap").
-Fedora, Clear and Rocky are the root filesystem taken from the official Docker container images.
+Alpine, Arch and Void are official root filesystem distributions (Alpine calls it "minimal root filesystem", Arch calls it "bootstrap", Void calls it "rootfs tarball").
+Fedora, Clear and Rocky are similar root filesystem packages, but taken from the official Docker container images, which may have some additional customizations.
 Not all of them have been properly tested in a WSL setup, and may therefore lack something, typically not automatically mounting the host drives (e.g. /mnt/c).
 Alpine and Arch are the most safe choices of them, in addition to the more official WSL distros in the above list, where Ubuntu and Debian are the ones I've tested most.